-Today, I’m going to stray from my chronological story about finding, purchasing, furnishing and vacationing in our Italian villa.
+Today, I’m going to stray from my chronological story about finding, purchasing, furnishing and vacationing in my Italian villa.

-It has been six months since our return from our most recent trip to our beloved Italy and I am manifesting all of the symptoms of Italia-itis:
+It has been six months since our return from my most recent trip to my beloved Italy and I am manifesting all of the symptoms of Italia-itis:

 - Thinking constantly of Italy